zcash/zcash/nix/README-dev.md

 2. All derivations are either locally defined in this repo, or they come from a specific pinned revision of `nixpkgs`.
 3. The pinned hashes for dependencies built by the `./depends` system are parsed directly out of the `./depends` files, so that they only exist in one place and the two build systems cannot inadvertantly build different dependency revisions.

+### Code Layout

+#### Top Level ./nix

+The top-level `./nix` directory should only contain things which pertain directly to users, aside from this single `README-dev.md`.

+Any top-level parameters a user may care about should live in `config.toml`.
+Note, though, that this isn't for "custom user-specific configuration" since a goal of the nix build is reproducibility.
+Instead it's for high-level params that should be shared across all builds (thus it's in revision control).

+In particular any `*.nix` file here should be a "high-level derivation" that users are likely to care about.
+The user guide points out that they may want to build any of those directly.

+#### ./deps

+This contains nix derivations for specific third party dependencies.
+Many of these correspond directly to `./depends` dependencies, though not all of them do.

+#### ./util

+This contains non-derivation nix utility code.
+Only nix build devs should care about this directory.

 ### Coding Conventions

 #### nix conventions